galaxyproject/galaxy-helm/README.md

 ## Cron jobs

-Two Cron jobs are defined to clean up Galaxy's database and the `tmp` directory.
-By default these jobs run at 02:05 (the database maintenance script) and 02:15 (`tmp` directyory cleanup).
+Two Cron jobs are defined by default.
+One to clean up Galaxy's database and one to clean up the `tmp` directory.
+By default, these jobs run at 02:05 (the database maintenance script) and 02:15 (`tmp` directyory cleanup).
 Users can change the times the cron jobs are run by changing the `schedule` field in the `values.yaml` file: